IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Provisioning.md

-Now it is time to provision a VMware vCenter Server (VCS) instance.
-Use the click-thru demonstration below to practice provisioning a VCS instance.
+Now it is time to provision a VMware Cloud Foundation (VCF) for Classic instance.
+Use the click-thru demonstration below to practice provisioning a VCF for Classic instance.

 Note, fields that require a text entry (e.g. service name) are pre-populated in the click-thru demonstration.